 A Circular Reference is A Clue

-A Circular logic error can be challenging to spot because it mimics deductive logic’s argument form.
+A Circular logic error can be challenging to spot because it mimics the correct form for an argument using deductive logic.
 It is complicated when the argument involves a long chain of premises built upon one another.
-It’s what organized religion does with belief and faith.
+It’s what organized religion does with faith and belief.
 It’s hard to spot and overcome once you buy into it.

 The mind trap of circular reasoning uses a faulty argument to make its point.
 That’s because it can only be valid when all the premises are true.
-The field of religion is ripe with the use of this kind of looping argument.
+The field of religion is ripe with this kind of looping argument.
 It’s why it is the most common form of logical fallacy.
+A circular reference is your clue to question the content of the premises.

 Why Faith is a Trap